mivar-ri/site/content/about/_index.en.md

 ---
-title: "О нас"
+title: "About us"
-description:  'О НИИ "Мивар".'
+description:  'About the Mivar Research Institute.'
 ---